Bartekwis01/Notch-The-Discord-Bot/readme.md

 >
 > RCON_PASSWORD - specify the password of the Minecraft server's remote console

-An `example.env` file has been included
+An example `.env` file has been included

 Lastly, make sure that your server has the AuthME plugin installed in order for the account creation with random passwords to work